dvegas7/Surgical-instrument-center-detected-using-Centernet/readme/TEST.md

     <p align="center">  <img src='dernier_screen.png' align="center" height="400px"> </p>

+    It also generates a `result.json`file in COCO format in `CenterNet_ROOT/exp/ctdet/coco_dla` which lists the score of each detection for each image in the test dataset, as well as the coordinates of the associated bounding boxes.

     To understand the test results and how they are calculated please refer to [Results](#results)

 ## Results